Puyallup River Salmon Fishing

 When looking at a chart like the above, you want to visually ascertain when the run really begins to be fishable in most years.
 Most years that’s as soon as it opens up in early August.
 It usually peaks in early September / late August though on the Puyallup, particularly the lower parts of the river.

-The forecasted run of fall chinook salmon on the Puyallup is expected to be lower in 2024 than in both 2022 and 2023 by a few thousand fish.
+The forecasted run of fall chinook salmon on the Puyallup is expected to be higher in 2025 than in 2024 but beneath 2022-2023.

 Believe me, I get it.
 Just getting started fishing for salmon in the river can be pretty intimidating.
 You may have tried in the past and not had success, you may have grown up fishing, but never in the rivers for salmon.